 In some cases, your provider may order an autoantibody blood test to see if you have Type 1 Diabetes instead of T2D.

 Your team should also include family members and other important people in your life.
-Managing T2D can be challenging — you have to make several decisions every day for it.
-But everything you do to improve your health is worth it.
+Managing T2D can be challenging — you must make several decisions every day for it.
+Loved ones can help carry this mental load.

 Advertisement